-The plan administrator of a group health plan is generally responsible for providing the SBC to plan participants and beneficiaries for each benefit package under the plan.
-For fully insured plans, the insurer is equally responsible for providing the SBC, and the SBC delivery requirement is generally satisfied as long as the SBC includes the required content and is provided by any entity within the required time frame.
-As a practical matter, however, plan sponsors of both fully insured and self-insured plans are encouraged to take direct responsibility for providing the SBC to participants and beneficiaries, even at risk of duplicated efforts, to avoid compliance failures stemming from miscommunication with the insurer.
+The plan administrator of a group health plan is generally responsible for providing the SBC to plan participants, including COBRA participants and retirees, and beneficiaries for each benefit package under the plan.
+For fully insured plans, the insurer is equally responsible for providing the SBC and generally satisfies the delivery requirement directly.
+As a practical matter, however, plan sponsors of both fully insured and self-insured (including level-funded) plans are encouraged to take direct responsibility for providing the SBC to participants and beneficiaries, even at risk of duplicated efforts, to avoid compliance failures stemming from miscommunication with the insurer.